mapswipe/python-mapswipe-workers/docs/development.md

 Per default logging of third-party packages is disabled.
 To change this edit the definition module (`mapswipe_workers/defintions.md`).
 Set the `disable_existing_loggers` parameter of the `logging.config.fileConfig()` function to False.

+## Firebase Functions

+Firebase functions are used by Mapswipe Workers to calculate or increment attribute values wich are needed by the Mapswipe App.
+This includes at the moment:
+- project.progress
+- group.progress
+- group.completedCount
+- user.contributionCount
+- user.distance

+To contribute changes to the Firebase Functions please refer to the official (Guide on Cloud Function for Firebase)[https://firebase.google.com/docs/functions/get-started] on how to setup development enviroment and on how to deploy functions to the Firebase instance.
+For more information refer to the official (Reference on Cloud Function for Firebase)[https://firebase.google.com/docs/reference/functions/].

 ## Database Backup

 ### Firebase